winduum/winduum-docs/docs/migrations/winduum-elements-v3.md

 Customized built-ins preserve the semantics and native API of their base element.
 They require both the `is` attribute in HTML and the matching `{ extends: '...' }` registration option.

 Dialog has neither a Stimulus v3 controller nor a `winduum-elements` component.
-Keep the native Dialog markup completed in the prerequisite migrations.
+Keep the native Dialog markup completed in the prerequisite migration.

 ## 3. Translate the Stimulus markup vocabulary